hbkworld/streaming-spec/axes.md

 ~~~~

-Data block will contain a absolute time stamp followed by 1024 points withe one value because the 1st dimension is equidistant.
+Data block will contain an absolute time stamp followed by 1024 frequency values.
+There will be no amplitude values because thy are implicit.

 ### CPB Spectrum